NET WORTH: Unknown

 FUNDING AREAS: Education, At-Risk Youth, Economic Empowerment

-OVERVIEW: Ajay B. Shah and his wife Lata Krishnan-Shah move their philanthropy through the Krishnan-Shah Family Foundation, which gave away around $700,000 in a recent year.
+OVERVIEW: Ajay B. Shah and his wife Lata Krishnan-Shah do their grantmaking through the Krishnan-Shah Family Foundation.
 The Shahs have three focus areas in their philanthropy: education, at-risk youth, and economic empowerment for women and the underprivileged.
-The couple does most of their giving in the states, especially the Bay Area where they live.
-A component of the Shah's giving involves India and East Africa where the family has ties.
+The couple does most of their grantmaking in the US, especially the Bay Area where they live.
+A component of the Shah's philanthropy involves India and East Africa where the family has ties.

-EDUCATION: The couple's Krishnan-Shah Family Foundation has recently funded outfits like Eastside School in East Palo Alto and Downtown College Prep (a charter).
+EDUCATION: The couple, via their Krishnan-Shah Family Foundation, have supported places like Eastside School in East Palo Alto and Downtown College Prep (a charter).
 The couple created a scholarship fund via the Silicon Valley Community Foundation, as well.
 The couple has also supported their alma maters.
-Via their foundation, the Shahs gave $200,000 to Stanford University in a recent fiscal year.
-They've supported Lata's alma mater as well as London School of Economics.
+They've also supported Stanford University and Lata's alma mater as well as London School of Economics.